 - Testing can help determine your risk for specific cancers so we can perform appropriate screening and risk reduction options.

 - You'll have direct contact with a full-time cancer genetic counselor.
 We encourage you to schedule a consultation for risk assessment, discussion of genetic testing, and possible screening recommendations.

-Specialized Surveillance: If you're at high risk for breast cancer, you can receive additional breast screenings.
-We use digital mammograms, examined both by eye and with computer-assisted detection.
+Specialized surveillance: If you're at high risk for breast cancer, you can receive additional breast screenings.
+We use 3D mammograms, examined both by eye and with computer-assisted detection.
 In addition, we offer breast ultrasound and high-resolution magnetic resonance imaging (MRI).

 Chemopreventive therapy: You may also meet with a medical oncologist at the Bennett Cancer Center to discuss use of preventive (hormonal) therapy.

 Adjuvant systemic therapies: After your cancer treatment, doctors may recommend hormonal therapy, chemotherapy, and targeted therapy to reduce the chance of the cancer coming back.

 On an ongoing basis, the Bennett Cancer Center’s Cancer Committee reviews, monitors and reports on quality-of-care measures established by the American College of Surgeons Commission on Cancer (CoC).
 See the results for breast cancer

 Stamford Health's Breast Center offers a full program designed to meet the needs of women considered to be high-risk for breast cancer, including genetic testing and specialized surveillance.